 HEALTH, HEALTH POLICY, AND HEALTH SERVICES

-1. The study of the social sources of disease and disability in industrial and developing societies.
+1. The study of the social sources of disease and disability.

 3. The study of social definitions of health and illness, both within and outside the health professions.